Conflict Resolution and the GEF

 Management Actions: Refund to GEF processed on February 14, 2022 with amount of US$154,043.16.
 Project implementation completed and was reported as financially closed to GEF Trustee in June 2022.

-Management Actions: Refund to GEF processed on February 14, 2022 with amount of US$139,624.86.
-Project implementation completed and was reported as financially closed to GEF Trustee in April 2020.
+Management Actions: Refund to GEF was processed on February 14, 2022 with amount of US$139,624.86.
+Project implementation was completed and reported as financially closed to GEF Trustee in April 2020.

 Management Actions: Project implementation completed in August 2022, and financial closure expected in December 2023.

-Project 4: Global (Samoa as participating country), GEF-financed ABS Global Capacity Program Nagoya Protocol - Strengthening human resources, legal frameworks and institutional capacities to implement the Nagoya Protocol (GEF ID 5731; total GEF Grant US$12,000,000), implemented by UNDP.
+Project 4: GEF-financed ABS Global Capacity Program Nagoya Protocol - Strengthening human resources, legal frameworks and institutional capacities to implement the Nagoya Protocol”

 Management action: Project implementation completed and was reported as financially closed to GEF Trustee in June 2022.

-Allegations: Related to procurement fraud and misrepresentation, forgery and false certification.
+Allegations: Related to procurement fraud against project personnel.

 Allegations: Related to theft and embezzlement.

-Status/Findings: UNDP reports that the OAI investigation is completed and found that the case is unsubstantiated.
-Case completed.
+Investigation Findings: UNDP reports that the OAI investigation is completed and found that the case is unsubstantiated.

 Allegations: Related to procurement fraud against a UNDP personnel.

-Status/Findings: The OAI investigation is completed in July 2023 and found that the case unsubstantiated.
-Case completed.
+Investigation Findings: The OAI investigation is completed in July 2023 and found that the case unsubstantiated.

 Management action: The project implementation completed, and financial closure expected in July 2024.